This post originally appeared in 2020. It was updated for relevance in 2022.

 It is very difficult, if not impossible, to create a flexible, responsive donor development plan while you’re fighting with your software or trying to make sixteen Excel sheets function as a CRM.
 How is your software helping or hindering your efforts?
 What could you do with a better, more responsive system?

-How should you cultivate donors for the rest of 2020?
 There is no one, universal next action for every nonprofit to take, but there is one approach we recommend over any other: responsive fundraising.
 Listen to your donors, connect with them and make suggestions based on what you learn.
 Instead of sticking to a plan, you stick with your donors, wherever they may lead you.

 “What do I do next?” is a big question.
 After you’ve analyzed your data, set up solid internal systems, segmented your donor and made your plan more efficient, you’ll be in a much better position to answer it.